youssefragab99/pyzcode/README.md

 ## Features

-- **Validation**: Ensure that zip codes conform to the standard US formats.
 - **Parsing**: Extract relevant information from zip codes, such as state and city.
-- **Formatting**: Convert zip codes to various formats for display or storage.
 - **Lookup**: Retrieve detailed information about a zip code, including geographic and demographic data.

 ## Installation